wmnsk/go-gtp/examples/gw-tester/README.md

 It is a burden to use actual UE/eNB/MME just to test S/P-GW, isn't it?
 GW Tester emulates the minimal required behavior of surrounding nodes to perform a quick and simple testing on S/P-GW.

+A blog post by the author is available [here](https://wmnsk.com/posts/20200116_gw-tester/) for those who interested :)

 ## How it works

 ### Authentication